How to Refresh URL Unfurl Link Previews — Clear Cache Guide (2026)

 Cache lifetimes vary by platform — from a few hours (Slack) to several days (Facebook, LinkedIn).

 First, confirm your metadata is actually correct on the live page.
-Use TryUnfurl.com to check — it always fetches the live page with no internal cache, so if your update is showing there, it's live and ready.
-Then use the platform-specific steps below to clear the cached preview.
+Use TryUnfurl — it always fetches the live page with no internal cache, so if your update is showing there, the page is ready for re-scraping.
+Then use the platform-specific steps below to clear each platform's URL unfurl cache.

 Facebook / Meta